stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 _First show me you are committed, then you’ll see my commitment!_

-This new future in collaboration tech has arrived, it’s called [#stratapp](https://stratapp.ai "#stratapp").
+This future of collaboration tech has arrived, it’s called [#stratapp](https://stratapp.ai "#stratapp").

 \#stratapp frees you and your colleagues to deliver on everything described above.